Josh’s Chicago directing credits include The Beautiful Dark, The Glass Menagerie, with Redtwist, Iphigeneia at

 Redtwist's Managing Director and does the

-advertising and design, oversees the
+advertising and design, oversees the admin and licensing for the theatre,

 and has appeared in a number of Redtwist